abdelrahmanelkeshky/Pizza-Sales-Analysis/README.md

 - Other top sellers include The Barbecue Chicken, The Hawaiian, and The Pepperoni.

 **Lowest Performing Pizzas**
 - The Brie Carrie Pizza ranks lowest across all metrics.
 - Other low performers include The Spinach Supreme and The Mediterranean.

 ---

+## Results

+- Sales peak on **Fridays** and during **weekend evenings**, indicating the highest customer demand occurs at these times.
+- The **Classic Deluxe Pizza** dominates sales, contributing the largest revenue and quantity, making it a flagship product.
+- Large pizzas outperform other sizes, suggesting customers prefer bigger portions.
+- Some pizzas like the **Brie Carrie** have consistently low sales, indicating potential issues with customer appeal or pricing.
+- July and January show unusually high sales volumes, possibly due to seasonal factors or promotions.

+---

+## Recommendations

+- **Focus marketing efforts and promotions on Fridays and weekend evenings** to maximize sales during peak times.
+- **Feature and promote the Classic Deluxe Pizza and large-sized pizzas** prominently on menus and advertising.
+- **Review and possibly reformulate or remove low-performing pizzas** like Brie Carrie to optimize the menu.
+- **Investigate seasonal trends** in July and January to leverage promotional opportunities and inventory planning.
+- **Consider loyalty programs or bundle offers** to increase average order value and encourage repeat purchases.

+---

 ## Technologies Used

 - **SQL**: Data extraction, cleaning, and preparation for analysis.
 - **Power BI**: Interactive dashboards with dynamic filters, charts, and visuals.
 - **Excel (optional)**: Used for pre-cleaning or quick transformations before loading into Power BI.

 ---

 ## How to Use

 1. Load the raw pizza sales dataset into a database or Power BI.
 2. Run SQL scripts (if applicable) to clean and transform data.
 3. Open the Power BI report (`pizza_sales_dashboard.pbix`) to explore insights.
 4. Filter by category or time range using slicers for dynamic analysis.

 ---

 ## Business Questions Answered

 - What days and months generate the highest sales?
 - Which pizzas are the most and least popular?
 - How do pizza sizes and categories affect revenue?
 - What’s the average order size and value?
 - What insights can guide marketing or menu optimization?

 ---

 ## Future Enhancements

 - Integrate predictive models to forecast future sales.
 - Segment customers by behavior for targeted marketing.
 - Automate dashboard updates using real-time data sources.

 ---